careers & internships

 Employment and volunteer work with the Latino Center will require a minimum age of 16 years old or older.

-Job Title: Student Advocate
+Job Title: Programming Assistant

 Mission: The mission of the Latino Center of the Midlands is to cultivate generations of engaged, thriving Latinos through educational foundations, workforce development and leadership opportunities.